zinal/ydb-jmeter/README.md

 The first row of output from DataQuery or ScanQuery can be used to fill in the output JMeter variables.

+## Installation

-To install the plugin, its jar should be copied to the `lib/ext` subdirectory of the JMeter installation.
+To install the plugin, [its jar from the Releases page](https://github.com/ydb-platform/ydb-jmeter/releases) should be copied to the `lib/ext` subdirectory of the JMeter installation.